alrapal/Greeny/README.md

 ![Graphana Dashboard](Assets/graphana_dashboard.png)

 With **Graphana**, it is possible to setup alerts for a given query.
-I setup so that if the mean value of the soil moisture sensor for the last 12h is less then 15%, an email is sent.
+I setup so that if the mean value of the soil moisture sensor for the last 12h is less then 15%, a message is sent on my discord server using webhooks.
 The check is triggered every 6h.
-If the checks pass, a little green heart is displayed to show that the query passed the alert check.
+If the check passes, a little green heart is displayed to show that the query passed the alert check.

 ## Finalizing the design
 This is how locally the different hosted software look like: